Global search (Source: Geralt, goo.gl/bAEE60, under CC0 Public Domain licence)

 ZabaSearch | people |

 For more options, see Wikipedia’s List of Search Engines.
-To create your own fully customised web search, try Google Custom Search.
+To create your own fully customised web search, try Google’s Programmable Search Engine.
 To compare global search trends for different terms, check out Google Trends.

-Secondly, there is customisation of search presentation.
-It is possible to choose among different presentation formats of search interfaces or search results, some of which are very different from traditional search boxes or linear lists of results, as seen in the examples below.
+Customisation of search presentation > It is possible to choose among different presentation formats of search interfaces or search results, some of which are very different from traditional search boxes or linear lists of results.
+Experimentation in this area has declined in recent years, but there are still a few examples available, as seen below.

 SERVICE | SPECIALISATION |